-C. Riding with no clutch cable
+Riding with no clutch cable

-If the clutch cable breaks while riding, it is usually due to lack of maintenance and inspection.
-When it happens you have the chance of that retainer falling out and getting lost on the road.
+If the clutch cable breaks while riding, it is usually due to a lack of maintenance and inspection.
+When it happens, you have the chance of that retainer falling out and getting lost on the road.
 If you carry a spare clutch cable, I suggest that you also carry a spare retainer.

 If the clutch cable breaks when on the road and you have no spare, don’t despair.
 You almost have to be riding solo when this happens, but I have had a few customers who managed with a passenger.
 I have ridden motorcycles several times with no clutch.
 The BMW lends itself to this easily as it has high torque at low rpm.

-I have seen serious long distance riders sort of semi-install the spare clutch cable.
+I have seen serious long-distance riders sort of semi-install the spare clutch cable.
 It is a good place to store it.

-a.
 Protecting the clutch cable

-On the /2 and /5, the clutch arm has a round spring that is keeping tension to hold the arm rearwards.
+On the /2 and /5, the clutch arm has a round spring that keeps tension to hold the arm rearwards.
 That spring provides the tension to keep the cable hooked on the arm.
-If the free play is too great, the spring can fall off and then the cable can drop off of the arm.
+If the free play is too great, the spring can fall off, and then the cable can drop off of the arm.
 You are now without a clutch.
 Keep your clutch cable free play correctly adjusted.
 Sometimes we used a short piece of thin wire to attach the spring in place.
 If it falls off, then at least you still have it and can put it back right again.

 Choke cables on the R75/5 are of two types.
 These cables have no Teflon liner and need lubrication.
 The actual “choke” is really a fuel enrichener.
 It changed only slightly during the run of the /5 models.

-The perch wedge is the common name of an important part of the clutch and throttle controls.
+The perch wedge is the common name of an essential part of the clutch and throttle controls.
 It was used on all BMW motorcycles from 1956 till at least the /7 and maybe longer.
-It’s function is to keep the clutch and throttle castings from twisting on the handle bars.
-It is inconvenient to turn the throttle and have the whole throttle casting turn.
+Its function is to keep the clutch and throttle castings from twisting on the handlebars.
+Turning the throttle and having the whole throttle casting turn is inconvenient.
 The part is still available.
 I do know that Vech has it.
 It seems expensive, but it always was costly.
 If you suffer the consequence of failing to have it, that price will seem very cheap indeed.
-Install one in each side.
-Don’t waste your time trying to find an alternative for the original part.
+Install one on each side.
+Don’t waste your time trying to find an alternative to the original part.

 The perch wedge is almost invisible when in place.
 One end of it can be seen if one looks from the center of the bike outwards and under the casting.
 In the gap, where the two parts of the casting almost come together to tighten, is a small triangular space.
 In that space is the wedge.
 It is common for grease and dirt to cover it up.
 I then use a thin wire to stick in the greasy hole.
 If the wire goes in, then it has no wedge.

-The wedge seated in place in a casting.
+Photo #44 shows the wedge seated in place in a casting.